top of page

 8. regional public enterprises;

-9. other legal entities which are owned by the state; and
+9. other legal entities owned by the state; and

 10. broadcasting agencies;

-• representative office, namely (i) individual, who is a citizen of the Republic of Indonesia; (ii) individual, who is a foreign citizen; or (iii) a business entity which acts as a representative for the foreign entrepreneur and which conducts activities classified as low-risk business activities;
+• representative office, comprising (i) an individual, who is a citizen of the Republic of Indonesia; (ii) an individual, who is a foreign citizen; or (iii) a business entity acting as a representative for the foreign entrepreneur, engaging in low-risk business activities;

-• the foreign business entity, established outside the Republic of Indonesia and conducts business and/or activities in specific sectors including:
+• the foreign business entity, established outside the Republic of Indonesia, engaging in business and/or activities in specific sectors, including:

 1. foreign franchise;